ResByte/pytorch-gan/README.md

 # pytorch-gan
-Modified and example codes of GAN in pytorch
+Modified and example codes of GAN in pytorch.
+Parts of the orginal code from pytorch/examples are modified for easier experimentation.